mrDIMAS/StationIapetus/README.md

 ## License

 The project uses GNU GPL 3.0.
+The data (3d models, textures, sound, etc.) is proprietary and **cannot** be used without my permission.